faiznoeris/faiznoeris/README.md

 - 🏦 Currently working in Awesome Company as a *Software Engineer*.
 - 📝 I contribute in *Medium* articles weekly.
 - 📖 Continously learning about newest tech.
+- 👨‍🏫 Doing Scrum Master by night ☾

 #### Get in touch
 - 📷 [Instagram](https://www.instagram.com/faiznoeris)